-Janusz Konieczny, Professor of Mathematics, earned a Ph.D.
+Dr. Konieczny earned a Ph.D.
 (1992) in mathematics from Pennsylvania State University, after receiving an M.S.
 (1982) in computer science and an M.S.
-(1978) in mathematics from Jagiellonian University (Poland).
-Among his honors is the UMW Alumni Association Outstanding Young Faculty Member Award.
-He is the author of numerous research articles on the theory of algebraic semigroups.
-His most recent articles have appeared in the Bulletin of the American Mathematic Society, the Central European Journal of Mathematics, Mathematische Nachrichten, and the European Journal of Combinatorics.
+(1978) in mathematics from Jagiellonian University in Poland.
+Among his honors are the UMW Alumni Association Outstanding Young Faculty Member Award and a Waple Professorship.

 Areas of Expertise (6)

 Awarded by the University of Mary Washington.